ruibm/Danio/README.md

 ## Overview

-Danio is a .NET library to manage command line arguments across c# files, libraries and binaries.
+Danio is a .NET library to parse command line arguments implemented with the same design as [gflags](https://code.google.com/p/gflags/) for C++.

 This is done in a very clean way by defining your command line arguments are static fields in the classes where they are actually used.
 You just need to add the Attribute [Arg("My help message for this argument.")] to the field in question.

 ## Quick Example